 Envelope filter pedals produce various envelope-triggered filtering effects in the audio signal.

 Envelope filtering is the filtering triggered by the envelope or transients of a signal.
-These filters act according to the attack and decay of the notes (or chords) of the guitar.
-Hit a note and the filter will trigger and follow the amplitude of the note.
+These filters act according to the attack and decay of the guitar's notes (or chords).
+Hit a note, and the filter will trigger and follow the amplitude of the note.

 The sound of an envelope filter is often described as wah-like or like a duck’s quack.
 There are various filter types (high-pass, band-pass or low-pass) that can be triggered when a guitar or bass note is struck.

 To learn more about the filters mentioned above, check out the following My New Microphone articles:

 • Audio EQ: What Is A High-Pass Filter & How Do HPFs Work?

 • Audio EQ: What Is A Band-Pass Filter & How Do BPFs Work?